Spontaneous Bending of Hydra Tissue Fragments Driven by Supracellular Actomyosin Bundles: Spontaneous bending dynamics of short Hydra rods

 from which we find

 that is, the length of the bent part of the rod with non-zero curvature increase \emph{diffusively} with time scaling as $t^{1/2}$.
 Furthermore, the normalized ETE distance follows $1-\tilde{\ell} \sim a^3 \sim t^{3/2}$.
-However, we would like to point out that the initial diffusive bending dynamics happens only in a very short period as shown in Fig.~\ref{Fig:Schematic-BeadSpring2}(b).
-The bending dynamics slows down quickly when $t>10^{-3}t_0$ from $1-\tilde{\ell} \sim t^{3/2}$ to $1-\tilde{\ell} \sim t^{4/5}$.
+However, we would like to point out that the initial diffusive bending dynamics happens only in a very short period as shown in Fig.~3(a) in the main text.
+The bending dynamics slows down quickly when $t>10^{-3}t_0$ from $1-\tilde{\ell} \sim t^{3/2}$ to $1-\tilde{\ell} \sim t^{0.9}$.